-- Another interesting feature found on this football boot is the Ghost Lacing System.
+- Another interesting feature found on this soccer cleat is the Ghost Lacing System.
 Nike has done tremendous amounts of research with numerous players and found out that laces are vital in providing a customized fit.
 The Ghost Lacing System works in tandem with the Quadfit mesh to ensure an unparalleled fit for a broad spectrum of foot widths.

-- This football boot also has a Flyknit upper, a familiar feature found on modern Nike football boots.
+- This soccer cleat also has a Flyknit upper, a familiar feature found on modern Nike soccer cleats.
 After several years of research and development, Nike has developed a lightweight upper with a sock-like fit which they called the Flyknit technology.
 Because the Flyknit conceals the lacing system, it offers a wide surface for striking the ball.

 - The surface of the Flyknit material has 3D textures.
 It has three texturized zones with the medial side having the most prominent textures.
 They provide an optimized touch and grip on the ball.

-- This football boot comes with a Dynamic Fit Collar that is connected to the inner Quadfit mesh.
+- This soccer cleat comes with a Dynamic Fit Collar that is connected to the inner Quadfit mesh.
 It is made of an elastic material that wraps the ankle.
-The collar creates a smooth transition from the boot to the lower leg.
+The collar creates a smooth transition from the cleat to the lower leg.

 - A streamlined soleplate is included in the Nike Phantom Vision Elite DF Firm Ground.
 It is lightweight and flexible with a stiffener bar in the middle for excellent responsiveness.
 The stud pattern is composed of semi-conical and bladed studs for aggressive traction on firm grounds (FG).
 It also features the return of the pivot studs for excellent push-offs.

-The Nike Phantom Vision Elite DF Firm Ground is available in sizes 6 to 13 in men’s version.
-Female players can choose from sizes 7.5 to 14.
+The Nike Phantom Vision Elite DF Firm Ground is available in sizes 4 to 13 in men’s version.
+Female players who want to use this soccer cleat can choose from 7.5 to 14.
 It is narrower than its Magista predecessor.
 WIth the Quadfit mesh, it is recommended for players with narrow to average-sized foot widths.
 Players with wide feet may experience discomfort in wearing this shoe.